davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 The question our simulation will be answering is:

-*"If we flipped a coin 30 times and got heads, what is the probability our coin is rigged?"*
+*"If we flipped a coin 30 times and got heads, what is the probability our coin is rigged to land on heads?"*

 Said in a more sciencey way, it would be: